Katie85/www.thecomfortcupboard.com.au/_posts/2021-03-28-chocolate-freckles.md

 Pipe circles or pour from a jug onto a lined tray.

-Sprinkle &nbsp;with Cocofetti and put in the fridge or freezer to set.
+Sprinkle &nbsp;with Cocofetti and set in the fridge or freezer.

 Eat and be taken back to childhood.